-Audit and Risk Management Materials and agenda are given to the directors at Committee least 3 days prior to the meeting.
+Committee Details of Procedure Executive The Executive Committee has been created but has had no meeting at this time.
+Materials and agenda shall be given to the Directors at least 3 days prior to the meeting.
+Audit (renamed as Audit and Risk Management Committee) Materials and agenda are given to the directors at least 3 days prior to the meeting.
 Nomination Materials and agenda are given to the directors at least 3 days prior to the meeting.
 Compensation and Materials and agenda are given to the directors at Remuneration least 3 days prior to the meeting.

-^{}On 6 October 2016, the Board approved the creation of the Executive Committee as provided in Section 9 of Article III of the Company's By-laws
+On 6 October 2016, the Board approved the creation of the Executive Committee as provided in Section 9 of Article III of the Company's By-laws